Home > Tech Articles > Guitar Neck Construction

 As of this writing we are only aware of less than 1% of our players who have sold or traded off their Quicksilver.
 With 6 years and almost 1000 units on the market that's a lofty statement.

-This Quicksilver built for a good personal friend of mine Mike Clifford of Las Vegas....
+This Quicksilver built for Mike Clifford of Las Vegas...

 Another Reason Why Quicksilver Rules!!!!